 – Study Groups may be requested by students wanting to meet together in the Learning Center with a Learning Coach to help answer questions, navigate course content, and prepare for tests.

 – Academic Coaching allows students to meet with Learning Coaches on a weekly basis to foster accountability and provide strategies for improving identified problem areas in academics.

 – Academic Tutoring provides content-specific instruction on either a one-time or regular basis to help students succeed in their coursework.

 – Textbooks in an audio-compatible format are available for students with documented disabilities and who have been approved for this accommodation by Disability Services.

-– Accuplacers are placement tests that can be taken either by students seeking admission into the college or by current students interested in testing into college-level math and writing classes.
+– Accuplacers are placement tests that can be taken by students interested in testing into college-level math and writing classes.

 – Test Proctoring is available for students who need to take a test outside of their normal class time and have approved the arrangement with their professor.

 – Test Prep sessions may be requested by students prior to a test to help go over flashcards, discuss test-taking strategies, and review course notes.